seanthegeek/fortune-20-domain-survey/README.md

 The DMARC Survey source code licensed under the [Apache 2.0 License][LICENSE].

-The survey results are provided under the
-[Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license][cc].
+The domain lists and survey results are provided under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license][cc].
 Please provide credit to Sean Whalen and the original project at https://github.com/seanthegeek/fortune-20-domain-survey.

 [wikipedia]: https://en.wikipedia.org/wiki/List_of_largest_companies_in_the_United_States_by_revenue